abhineetpandey10/hummigo-web/README.md

 ***

 #### 1. **Blogs and Stories**
 Users can share and read Blogs and Stories about topics they are interested in.
-The Blogs and Stories displayed to a user are sorted in the order of their preferences, which are set according to the user's activity by analysing the content he read, upvotes or downvotes using a NLP based Machine Learning model.
+The Blogs and Stories displayed to a user are sorted in the order of their preferences, which are set according to the user's activity by analysing the content he read, upvotes or downvotes using a NLP based model.

 ![image](https://user-images.githubusercontent.com/54185164/123969530-f1079700-d9d5-11eb-985f-a2e9e8f1daea.png)